isabella232/yubico-auth-tree-node/README.md

 1. After successfully signing in click on the user profile button on the top of the screen.
 1. Click self-service in the drop-down
 1. Click Dashboard in the top navigation
-1. All the registered YubiKeys will be displayed din the 1.
-Authentication Devices section
+1. All the registered YubiKeys will be displayed in the Authentication Devices section
 1. To edit a YubiKey click the three dots on the item to get a drop-down menu.
     * To rename the YubiKey select Settings.
     * To remove the YubiKey select Delete.